LensPlaysGames/Corth/README.md

 By default, the assembler and linker options are setup for Windows, using NASM and GoLink. \
 If your situation is different, make sure to specify the correct options using `-ao` and `-lo` respectively.

-### On Linux
-Open a terminal and navigate to the directory containing the Corth executable. \
-To familiarize yourself with the options of the CCLI, run the following command: \
-`./Corth -h` or `./Corth --help` \
-A lot of options will appear, but most will not be needed unless you are getting errors, as the defaults are platform-specific.
-- `-linux` or `-linux64`
-  - Tell Corth to generate Linux assembly for NASM.
-- `-com` or `--compile`
-  - Specifies compilation mode to Corth.
-This tells corth to generate assembly, assemble it, and link it into an executable.
-- `-gen` or `--generate`
-  - Tell Corth to not use any command line tools to assemble or link anything; simply generate the output assembly file for the given platform and program.
-Useful if you would like to use a completely different assembling and linking ecosystem.
-- `-o` or `--output-name`
-  - Specify the name of the generated assembly files.
-- `-add-ao` or `-add-asm-opt`
-  - Append a command line argument to assembler options
-- `-add-lo` or `-add-link-opt`
-  - Append a command line argument to linker options

-Basic Example (given `apt install nasm` was run and `ld` is installed by default): \
-`./Corth -com -o my_program -add-lo "-o my_program" test.corth`

-Verbose Example: \
-`./Corth -com -a nasm -ao "-f elf64 corth_program.asm" -l ld -lo " -dynamic-linker /lib64/ld-linux-x86-64.so.2 -lc -m elf_x86_64 -o corth_program corth_program.o" test.corth`

 ### Common Errors:
 - "Assembler not found at x"